Intan (TV series)

 Intan is a 2006–2007 Indonesian soap opera starring Naysilla Mirdad, Dude Harlino, Glenn Alinskie, Ingka Noverita, Meriam Bellina, Nani Widjaja, Ninok Wiryono, Umar Lubis, Anwar Fuady, Nunu Datau, Farah Debby, Vera Detty, and Rama Michael.
 Written by Serena Luna and directed by Doddy Djanas.
 Produced by SinemArt Production.
 It aired on RCTI from 6 November 2006 to 22 July 2007 on Mondays to Sundays at 18:00–19:00 WIB, 19:00–20:00 WITA, and 20:00–21:00 WIT for 263 episodes.

 Synopsis

 Kasih is a girl from a rich family who falls in love with Fajar, a boy from poor family.
 However, neither family approves of their relationship.
 One day, Kasih finds out she is pregnant and Fajar is the father.
 Fajar and Kasih marry.
 Kasih gives birth to a baby named Intan.
 They live in penury.
 Fajar decides to stop his studies and work to meet the needs of his family.
-However, unfortunately Faiar dies in an accident.
+However, Faiar dies in an accident.
 Kasih's parents remarry her with Dr. Frans.
 Kasih does not bring Intan with her to the new marriage, and leaves him with Lastri, Fajar's Mother.
 Lastri is angry about Kasih's marriage and departure and considers that Kasih has betrayed Fajar by leaving her baby.